AjGit24/hack-the-tunnels-challenges/challenges/add-orders-admin-page.md

 ## Acceptance Criteria:

-When navigating to `/admin/orders` those who logged in can view all orders.
+When navigating to `/admin/orders` those who are logged in can view all orders.

 If not logged in, you will get redirected to `/`.